 - Starbucks – in the station.
 You know the drill.

 - Kitchen Okada – near the city hall, good selection, does a good sweet potato and black sesame bread, and also egg/milk/preservative free breads (suitable for any vegans out there)

 - Carre – just north of the castle, Kita-tono machi.
 Run by a baker who trained in both Paris and Galway.
 Whole grain breads, baguettes etc.

 - Claude- right next to the Matsue-chuo exit ramp and also on Gakuen Street.
 Very easy to customize cakes if you’re buying one for someone’s birthday.

 - 5150 – a rock bar on the second floor behind the Popular convenience store on Asahi Machi.
 The owner sometimes hosts special events, such as Tacos Night and Toga Parties.

 - Matsue boasts the biggest DJ/dance scene in Shimane with three of the best clubs for those of you who want to get sweaty and dance the night away.
-Naked Space, Mix and Hydro Reaction have a big mix of acts come through their doors every week.
+Naked Space and Mix have a big mix of acts come through their doors every week.
 Check their websites to find out what is coming up!

 - St. James Gate – an Irish-themed bar in Isemiya.

 - Thug – an izakaya near the University.